aws-samples/aws-modernization-with-lumigo/README.md

 ### Learning Objectives

-- Create and deploy a demo appolication.
+- Create and deploy a demo appolication
-- Integrate Lumigo with the demo application and view your applicatio in Lumigo.
+- Integrate Lumigo with the demo application and view your applicatio in Lumigo
-- Use Lumigo to troubleshoot timeouts and business logic.
+- Use Lumigo to troubleshoot timeouts and business logic
-- Identify slow dependencies and debug slow Lambda invocations.
+- Identify slow dependencies and debug slow Lambda invocations
-- Setting up alerts in lumigo.
+- Setting up alerts in lumigo

 ### Expected Duration
 - 2 Hours